bryanwyk/data-structures-algorithms/README.md

     * List is sorted and implemented via an array.
         * An array would give O(1) access.

-## Other concepts
+# 3. Concepts
-### Time complexity with Big O Notation
+## 3.1 Time complexity with Big O Notation
 * Each **for loop** is O(n) where n is the number of iterations.
 * Always consider **best case** and **worst case** time complexity.
 This gives the range of possibilities.
     * Average case is between the two.
 * Ignore constants.
 * Ignore parts that do not contribute significantly.
-* Always assume an unknown input size n for each argument that can be. massive.
+* Always assume an unknown input size n for each argument that can be massive.
 * It is an upper bound (without the insignificant parts).

 | Big O Efficiency class | Notation | Description | N (# of elements) and T (time) relationship |